 Generally, contributions from individuals, corporations, unions and other organizations are permitted.
 Candidates subject to contribution limits have special contributor restrictions explained in the PDC's manuals.
 By federal law, no foreign corporations or citizens (unless they have a Permanent Resident Card, also known as a green card), national banks and corporations organized by authority of Congress and federal government contractors may contribute to or spend funds on behalf of U.S. candidates.

 Yes, for state office and most local offices.
 Visit the PDC's contribution limits webpage for full details.

 Yes.
-Everything you need to know is explained in the Political Advertising brochure.
+Everything you need to know is explained in the Political Advertising Guide.